allaboutevemirolive/lessy/output.md

 In 1973, in a key pioneering approach, it was rewritten in the C programming language by Dennis Ritchie (with the exception of some hardware and I/O routines).

-language implementation of Unix made its porting to different computer platforms easier.
+The availability of a high-level language implementation of Unix made its porting to different computer platforms easier.

 Due to an earlier antitrust case forbidding it from entering the computer business, AT&T licensed the operating system's source code as a trade secret to anyone who asked.